 Rice, Confetti, Rose Petals and Animals

 Throwing of rice, petals, birdseed, confetti or similar items is prohibited due to maintenance reasons.
-Animals of any kind are also not allowed within the Church building.
+“Only those animals (leader dogs) needed for the blind or handicapped”

 Alcohol is not allowed in the church or school areas during rehearsal or prior to the wedding ceremony.